-Salmon stocks returning to the Alsek River drainage (Figure 6) are jointly managed by DFO, the Champagne and Aishihik First Nation (CAFN) and ADF&G through the joint TCTR of the PSC.
+Salmon stocks returning to the Alsek River drainage (Figure 6) are jointly managed by FOC, the Champagne and Aishihik First Nation (CAFN) and ADF&G through the joint TCTR of the PSC.

 The principal U.S. fishery that targets Alsek River stocks is a commercial set gillnet fishery that operates in Dry Bay at the mouth and within approximately 20 km up the Alsek River.
 A small subsistence fishery also operates in Dry Bay.
-U.S. fishers harvest the full mixture of Alsek River stocks.
+U.S. fishers target sockeye and coho salmon but other Alsek River stocks are also harvested incidentally.